openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/06-deploy-and-test.md

 > Note you will get a security certificate error due to the use of self-signed security certificates.
 You will need to accept the exception in your browser to continue to the OpenShift console.

 The first screen you will see is the authentication screen.
-Enter your username and password and then log in:
+Enter the same username and password as before (`developer`/`developer`) and then log in:

 ![Web Console Login](/openshift/assets/middleware/quarkus/login.png)